anaiel/fillit/README.md

 This project was completed in december 2018 as part of the 42 school cursus.
 The instructions were to create a program that could arrange a set of 1 to 26 tetriminos in the smallest square possible and print the result.
 The complete instructions can be found [here](https://github.com/fpetras/42-subjects/blob/master/fillit.en.pdf).

+This was a group project, completed with [Xeska](https://github.com/Xeska)

 ## Getting Started

 Run the command `make` to create the **fillit** executable.